gitops-examples/openshift-gitops-agent/cert-manager/cert-manager.md

 export MANAGED_CLUSTER_KEY=$(kubectl get secret managed-cluster -o jsonpath='{.data.tls\.key}')
 ```

-Create the `cluster-managed-cluster` secret that is needed:
+To create the `cluster-managed-cluster` secret that is needed we must first create the `config` block
+with the certs:

 ```
 cat << EOF > config